pixelriot/GodotGoG/README.md

 # GodotGoG
 ## GOG module for Godot engine

-GOG api for the Godot game engine (version 3.x), for Windows, Linux and Mac platforms.
+GOG api for the Godot game engine (version 3.x), for Windows and Mac platforms.
+At the moment the GGO api does not suppport Linux but might do so in the future.

 The project and also the documentation is orientated toward the [GodotSteam project](https://github.com/Gramps/GodotSteam) to improve compatibility.
 Big thanks to gramps for his work and the GOG support team for answering all related questions.